How to Find Cheap Stocks UK

 Judging whether a stock is cheap or not can be a difficult process.
 However, there are some valuation metrics that investors use to help in their decision making which we explore in this ‘How to Find Cheap Stocks UK’ article.

 Cheap UK stocks are companies whose share prices are trading at a historically low level relative to what they should be worth.
 Why would a stock become cheap?
 A good company with strong long-term prospects may be hit by some bad news which can cause its share price to fall making the stock cheap to some investors.

 Identifying what is a cheap stock or not can be subjective.
 This is why investors try to standardise the analysis of a company’s worth by using different types of valuation metrics.
 To identify cheap stocks, some investors would use value investing techniques.

 Value investing is a way of identifying cheap stocks that are trading at a discount to their intrinsic value.
 The most famous value investor is Warren Buffett who tries to invest in companies that are trading lower than what they should be worth.

-Finding Cheap Stocks UK Using Valuation Metrics
+Finding Cheap Stocks to Buy Now UK

-There are hundreds, if not thousands of different financial ratios that investors use to identify if a company is undervalued and a cheap stock to buy.
+There are hundreds, if not thousands of different financial ratios that investors use to identify if a company is undervalued and considered a cheap stock to buy.
 Below are a few common metrics used to identify the cheapest stocks UK.

 Earnings per share (EPS)